Processes

 }

-The above snippet executes the bar
+The above example executes the bar

-its content can be read as many times as needed.
-The process termination is determined by the content of the second
+is a value channel, therefore its value can be read as many times as needed.
+The process termination is determined by the contents of y

 1 and a